core-methods-in-edm/assignment1/README.md

 ## Connecting Git-Github-RStudio

-* You will also need to link your Github account to RStudio by following [these instructions](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN), [these instructions](http://happygitwithr.com/rstudio-git-github.html) or [these instructions](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).
+* You will also need to link your Github account to RStudio by following [these instructions](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or [these instructions](http://happygitwithr.com/rstudio-git-github.html).
 * For many students this will be the most challenging task this semester.
 Several errors can be corrected by following the instructions located [here](http://happygitwithr.com/troubleshooting.html).

 A common error is: